-An important concept within the category requirements of ISO 13849-1 is the probability of the occurrence of the failure, which can be decreased using the "fault exclusion" method.
-This method assumes that the possibility of certain well-defined failure(s) can be reduced to a point where the resulting fault(s) can be disregarded.
+An important concept within the category requirements of ISO 13849-1 is the "probability of the occurrence of the failure," which can be decreased using a technique termed "fault exclusion."
+The rationale assumes that the possibility of certain well-defined failure(s) can be reduced to a point where the resulting fault(s) can be, for the most part, disregarded - that is, "excluded."

 Fault exclusion is a tool a designer can use during the development of the safety-related part of the control system and the risk assessment process.
-It allows the designer to eliminate the possibility of various failures and justify it through the risk assessment process to meet the requirements of Categories 2, 3 or 4.
+Fault exclusion allows the designer to design out the possibility of various failures and justify it, through the risk assessment process, to meet the intent requirements of Category 2, 3 or 4.
 See ISO 13849-1/-2 for further information.